Merseyside Unite Against Fascism Newsletteruafliverpool@googlemail.com / 07908 202 006

 2. Merseyside UAF Meeting - Wednesday 29 September 7pm, Tuesday 23rd November

-Casa, Hope Street, Liverpool
+Hope Street, Liverpool

 This meeting is open to all Merseyside Unite Against Fascism supporters and members, so please come along.
 This is your opportunity to get involved and have your say on how we should move our campaign forward at a local level.